Risks of playing in and around water

 Risks around water

-Unattended waters like rivers, lakes, and reservoirs and out-of-bound areas such as quarries, treatment works or even NI Water construction sites, can seem like exciting places to explore.
+Unattended waters like rivers, lakes, loughs, reservoirs, at the coast and out-of-bound areas such as quarries, treatment works or even NI Water construction sites, can seem like exciting places to explore.

-But they can be unsuitable or unsafe for swimming, and full of dangers.
+But they can be unsafe for swimming, and full of dangers.

 If you are going to go swimming, make sure that somebody is nearby so you can shout for help if you get into difficulties.